1990s Donbas miners' strikes: Luhansk anti-Berkut clashes

 Following the end of the convoy, local-level strikes continued.
 Among these was one in the city of Luhansk, in which three Krasnodon-based mines launched a picket at the offices of the Luhansk Oblast Council and the Governor of Luhansk Oblast.
 Beginning on 15 July 1998, the strike continued until 24 August, when members of the Berkut special police force attacked the miners.
 The strikers retaliated violently, and in the ensuing clashes 22 workers, 12 Berkut officers, and three other law enforcement officers were injured.
 The incident has sometimes been incorrectly referred to as the first instance of law enforcement attacking a peaceful protest in Ukraine, but it was preceded by the 1995 Funeral of Patriarch Volodymyr of Kyiv.

 Later, smaller-scale protests also took place in Luhansk Oblast during the remainder of 1998, including the self-immolation of miner Oleksandr Mykhailevych in December.
 The next year, strikes did not take place, owing to the payment of wages, the fatigue of workers, and disagreements among the leaders of independent trade unions.

+Decline of the movement

+Although miners' strikes eventually reached their goal of removing the Communist nomenklatura from power, they failed to achieve a long-term democratization of politics.
+In the absence of real social lifts, political power in Donbas was transferred to so-called "Red directors" - former enterprise managers and technocrats, who had previously served as deputies of Communist officials.
+The weakness of central governments in Kyiv contributed to the rise of the Donetsk Clan, whose leaders employed organized crime in order to subdue the workers' movement.
+Political mottos of the strikers were gradually silenced through the policies of the new local elite, which solidified its power through provision of material benefits and cheap entertainment to workers.
+The emergence of regionalist forces such as the International Movement of Donbass further contributed to the erosion of the workers' movement.
+As a result, by the late 1990s many strikes were organized in the interests of mining management and owners, with striking miners fulfilling their orders.

+According to Mykhailo Volynets, people's deputy and head of the Independent Trade Union of Ukrainian Miners, independent trade unions enjoyed freedom during the tenures of Gorbachev and Kravchuk, but following the election of Leonid Kuchma as president of Ukraine their activities were systematically hindered by authorities through the use of blackmail, threats and criminal persecution, as a result of which part of workers' organizations was subordinated to the government.
+Repressions against trade union activists resumed with new force under the presidency of Viktor Yanukovych, with the Federation of Trade Unions of Ukraine attempting to establish monopoly of government-controlled unions on workers' representation in Ukraine and abroad.